 Thailand’s netizens – and what they do online

 Among Thailand’s 52 million active social media users, those between 25 and 34 years old make up the most active age group.
 These people grew up alongside a maturing internet, learning to make use of modern digital technology as it was being introduced.
-They also represent a core customer base for many common industries, once again revealing digital marketing as the ideal channel for brand building and sales.
+They also represent a core customer base for many common industries, once again revealing that a professional digital marketing agency in Thailand can help bolster your brand identity and overall sales.

 Nationwide, Facebook and YouTube are far and away the most popular platforms, each attracting 94% of all Thai internet users.
 When video streaming, entertainment seems to be the goal more often than not.
 Thailand’s most popular search terms on YouTube prominently feature music, movies, and cartoons – without a single educational or news-based search term anywhere in the top 20.